Marx86/usb2uart/README.md

 # usb2uart
-HID usb to uart converter on cp2110
+KiCAD project for HID usb to uart converter on cp2110